JasonKessler/scattertext/README.md

 There are term importance algorithms that have been implemented in this library that are not available anywhere else.
 Feel free to poke around, make suggestions, and ask any questions while I figure out the docs.

-Here's one thing this tool can produce, a chart showing class-specific
+In the mean time, here's an example of on of the things the tool can do-- a chart showing language differences between Democratic and Republican speakers in the 2012 American Political Conventions.

 ![Differences in 2012 American Political Convention Speeches](https://raw.githubusercontent.com/JasonKessler/text-to-ideas/master/screen_shot.png)